Wu-Can/k-normCode/README.md

 - Run genUCIdata.m (For demonstration purpose, "mpg_scale.txt" and "housing_scale.txt" are left in the folder [\genUCIdatafun\UCIdataorg]).

-(5) Download the version 9.5.2 of the Gurobi optimizer from https://www.gurobi.com/downloads/gurobi-software/.
+(5) Download and install the version 9.5.2 of the Gurobi optimizer from https://www.gurobi.com/downloads/gurobi-software/.

-(6) Download the version 3.2 of the PSG program from http://www.aorda.com/index.php/downloading/.
+(6) Download and install the version 3.2 of the PSG program from http://www.aorda.com/index.php/downloading/.

 By now, k-normCode is ready for you to use.
 Notice: Run all the files are provided for only demonstration purpose.